zaifoski/introsde-2016-assignment-1/README.md

     executes the samples as required by the assignment

 ant compile
-ant execute.<class_name>
+ant execute.class_name
-    executes only the class <class_name> with the sample inputs required by the assignment
+    executes only the class class_name with the sample inputs required by the assignment